Jack Suwinski Player Props: Pirates vs. Guardians

-Jack Suwinski -- 0-for-5 in his last game -- will be in action for the Pittsburgh Pirates against the Cleveland Guardians, with Xzavion Curry on the mound, on July 17 at 7:05 PM ET.
+Jack Suwinski, with a slugging percentage of .412 in his past 10 games -- including two home runs -- will be in action for the Pittsburgh Pirates against the Cleveland Guardians, with Aaron Civale on the hill, July 19 at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Giants.
+He had a hitless showing in his most recent game (0-for-3) against the Guardians.

 Jack Suwinski Game Info & Props vs. the Guardians